A Review of Hviid et al.’s 2019 MMR-Autism Study

 The study computed a “disease risk factor” to gauge which children were possibly predisposed to autism regardless of vaccination status.
 Among the vaccinated group, 61,296 of 625,842 (10%) subjects had high risk scores.
 By comparison, 4,465 of 31,619 (14%) unvaccinated subjects, 1.4 times more subjects than the vaccinated group, had high risk scores.

 Figure 3 shows that if only children with very low autism risk scores are included in the study, the RR is 0.93 (CI, 0.74 to 1.16), and the study did not rule out the possibility that the vaccine increases the risk of autism by a factor of 0.16 in children at very low risk of autism.
 Among unvaccinated children at very low risk of autism, the study found 91 autism cases out of 7,590.
 Multiplying this by a factor of 0.16 is about 1 in 520.
-That is 19 times greater than the 1 in 10,000 chance of dying from measles.
+That is more than 96 times greater than the 1 in 50,000 chance of fatal or permanently disabling measles, mumps, and rubella for children at normal risk.

 5) The great majority of the unvaccinated group in Hviid et al.’s study started to vaccinate but then stopped.

 Of the 31,619 subjects that were not vaccinated with MMR, 26,890 (85%) had been vaccinated with a different vaccine before and declined MMR after that.
 The study did not rule out the possibility that a significant portion of those children may not have been vaccinated with MMR because of a severe reaction to a previous vaccine or because of a health condition that discouraged them from being vaccinated.
 Figure 3 shows that if only children who had not been vaccinated with DTaP-IPV/Hib are included in the study, the RR is 1.09 (CI, 0.77 to 1.56), and the study did not rule out the possibility that the vaccine increases the risk of autism by a factor of 0.56 in children not vaccinated with DTaP-IPV/Hib.
 Among unvaccinated children not vaccinated with DTaP-IPV/Hib, the study found 64 autism cases out of 4,729.
 Multiplying this by a factor of 0.56 is about 1 in 130.
-That is 77 times greater than the 1 in 10,000 chance of dying from measles.
+That is more than 384 times greater than the 1 in 50,000 chance of fatal or permanently disabling measles, mumps, and rubella for children at normal risk.

-Conclusion: Although Hviid et al.’s study provides compelling evidence that MMR is not causing autism in 1 in 100 cases, it has provided no evidence that MMR is not causing autism in more than 1 in 10,000 cases (more than the case-fatality rate of measles).
-To the contrary, the study did not rule out the possibility of MMR causing autism in 1 in 3,000 children overall, in 1 in 540 children followed for a 10-year period, in 1 in 520 children at low risk of autism, and in 1 in 130 children who had a similar vaccination history.
+Although Hviid et al.’s study provides compelling evidence that MMR is not causing autism in 1 in 100 cases, it has provided no evidence that MMR is not causing autism in more than 1 in 50,000 cases (more than the risk of fatal or permanently disabling measles, mumps, and rubella for children at normal risk).
+To the contrary, the study did not rule out the possibility of MMR causing autism in 1 in 3,000 children overall, 1 in 540 children followed for a 10-year period, 1 in 520 children at low risk of autism, and 1 in 130 children who had a similar DTaP-IPV/Hib vaccination history.

 Terms